yingweiwo

 ◈ Breastfeeding while taking cephalexin:

-Cephalexin gets into breast milk in small amounts.
-In reports of 20 babies exposed to cephalexin through breast milk, 4 had diarrhea.
-There is one report of a baby getting a rash after being breastfed, due to a sensitivity to cephalexin.
-If you suspect the baby has any symptoms (such as diarrhea or rash), contact the child’s healthcare provider.
-Be sure to talk to your healthcare provider about all your breastfeeding questions.
+A small amount of cephalexin passes into breast milk.
+In reports of 20 infants who were exposed to cephalexin through breast milk, 4 infants experienced diarrhea.
+One case report showed an infant developing a rash after breastfeeding due to a cephalexin allergy.
+If you suspect your infant has any symptoms (such as diarrhea or a rash), contact your child's healthcare provider.
+Be sure to consult your healthcare provider about all your questions regarding breastfeeding.

-◈ If a male takes cephalexin, could it affect fertility or increase the chance of birth defects?
+◈ Will taking cephalexin affect fertility or increase the risk of birth defects in men?

 References